zcutlip/radio_streams_vlc/README.md

 ## Description

-This project is a directory of chill electronica streaming radion stations.
-If you like [DEF CON radio](https://somafm.com/defcon/) or [Groove Salad](https://somafm.com/groovesalad/) on Soma.fm, you know what this is about.
+This project is a directory of chill electronica streaming radio stations.
+If you like [DEF CON radio](https://somafm.com/defcon/) or [Groove Salad](https://somafm.com/groovesalad/) on Soma.fm, this is for you.

 This project provides three things: